Most of my work is inspired by 'drawing' or literally is a drawing.

 It started with a drawing of a jacket I had fallen in love with.
 It was this jacket I wanted to execute and I mean -exactly this jacket- without having to compromise on the drawn characteristics.

-I looked for ways to get this jacket off the paper and ended up literally drawing the jacket all around.
-I sketched the jacket how I thought it should look and fit and cut this out by laser.
+I looked for ways to get this jacket off the paper and ended up literally drawing the jacket.
+I sketched the jacket how I thought it should look and fit around a body and cut these patterns out by laser.

 The end result is a drawn jacket with all the characteristics of a sketch: lines that end abruptly or go over the borders of the jacket and parts that are not colored in completely.

 The jacket falls apart in lines or if you like, it rises up out of the drawn lines.
 Still it is recognizable as a jacket.
 This is what I find attractive in drawings and sketches.
 The image doesn't have to be complete to give an idea of what is depicted.
 I find a quick sketch often much more interested to look at, there is something left for the imagination.

 The first pieces I executed was this 'Drawn Jacket' and the 'Drawn Scarf'.
 I posted the pictures on Facebook and that was it.
 Not long after I sold the first pieces after which I was able to execute some more designs.
 Slowly, after each sale my collection 'Wearable Drawings' grew.

 The same year my 'Drawn Bra' was worn by Lady Gaga and I was invited to show my work on fashion fairs in Milan and Paris.
 Since then I haven't stopped working.